 In the summer of 2013, we caught up with Michael Guerra, Douglas Elliman's EVP and managing director, but rents have increased in the last three years.
 Here's an updated list for 2016, based on current listings in the rental on the market.

-If you want to find a new apartment in Brooklyn, here's the twelve top Brooklyn neighborhoods, organized alphabetically.
+If you want to find a new apartment in Brooklyn, here are the twelve top Brooklyn neighborhoods, organized alphabetically.

 For decades one of the most desirable locations because of its proximity to Manhattan, the Brooklyn Bridge (and now Brooklyn Bridge Park), at its highest end, Brooklyn Height's real estate market rivals Williamsburg.
-And for those very special vintage or historic properties that are dripping with charm, Brooklyn Heights rentals are amongst the priciest in the borough.
-(Take a self guided walking tour of one of the prettiest streets in Brooklyn Heights to see why.)
+And for those very special vintages or historic properties that are dripping with charm, Brooklyn Heights rentals are amongst the priciest in the borough.

 Current rentals on the market: Studio $2200, One Bedroom $2950, and a Two Bedroom $4,795.